roytang/blog/content/posts/2008/02/a-few-pictures-from-kerwin-and-joy39s-wedding.md

 url: /2008/02/a-few-pictures-from-kerwin-and-joy39s-wedding/
 ---

-I wanted to test out multiply&#8217;s uploader, so [here you go][1]
+I wanted to test out multiply&'s uploader, so [here you go][1]

 Edit 9 years later: Sadly, Multiply is no longer up.
-Also, weird how back then Facebook wasn&#8217;t popular yet for photo sharing.
+Also, weird how back then Facebook wasn&'t popular yet for photo sharing.

 .